CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 It is handy to initialize multiple cards by cloning the card from an existing Pi host which has been set up as above.
 This is less labor-intensive than repeating the initialization steps for each host.
 See tools/clone.sh, details below.

 The goal is to have the install.py script set up a configuration which is actually necessary for the breathecam software to run, or for remote access.
 This insures that we can easily create a functional system from scratch.
 But there are various minor things like git environment options, emacs, etc., which give a desirable environment, and it isn't necessary to figure out what all these things are and how to script their configuration.

-Set up a 4-port USB hub attached to a Pi (bcinit.local), and put four cards in four USB sd card readers.
-These cards will appear as sda, sdb, etc., in the order that you plug them in.
-Then you can do: tools/clone.sh host1 to initialize cards for hosts host1a, host1b, host1c, host1d

-Before doing this, do:
-  tools/kill_all.sh
-  rm logs/* image/*.jpg
-  touch config_files/run_inhibit
-This cleans up any current breathecam outputs and makes sure the clone images won't try to run until they are fully configured.

 ### Install rpi-clone
 clone.sh uses the rpi-clone script, https://github.com/geerlingguy/rpi-clone.
 You can install this by:
 ```